5 Foods You Didn’t Know Are Bad for Your Teeth

 #3.
 Fruit

-While fruit contains a lot of the nutrients that we rely on to keep our immune systems fighting; it’s not all good news.
-Fruits carry acids and sugars in large amounts which, if left to linger, can damage our tooth enamel.
+While fruit contains many nutrients we rely on to keep our immune systems fighting, it’s not all good news for oral health.
+Fruits carry acids and sugars in large amounts, which, if left to linger, can damage our tooth enamel.

 The bacteria responsible for breaking down the tooth enamel is fuelled by the large amounts of sugars found in fruit.
 The acid in fruit has also been found to soften the enamel.

-Considering our enamel does not regenerate, we need to take extra care of it.
+Considering our enamel does not regenerate, we need more attention to our oral health.

-Rinsing your mouth with water after each consumption is a good way to enjoy fruits without damaging your teeth.
+After each consumption, rinsing your mouth with water is a good way to enjoy fruits without damaging your teeth.

 #4.
 Sour Lollies

 It’s no surprise that lollies are bad for your teeth.
-But what can sometimes come as a surprise is that the sour ones are the worse!
+But what can sometimes come as a surprise is that the sour ones are the worst!

-The sour varieties contain acids that are harmful to the teeth, and it comes in large amounts.
+The sour varieties contain acids that are harmful to oral health and come in large amounts.

-Lollies are sticky which allows for their remnants to hang around in your mouth, fuelling the tooth decay fire.
+Lollies are sticky, allowing their remnants to hang around in your mouth, fuelling the tooth decay fire.

-At My Local Dentists (previously Leichhardt Marketplace Dental), our dentists recommend eating a square of chocolate than lollies to satisfy your sweet cravings.
+At My Local Dentists Leichhardt, our dentists recommend eating a square of chocolate rather than lollies to satisfy your sweet cravings.

-Being quicker to swallow and easily washed away with a rinse of water, it’s the better option for your teeth.
+Being quicker to swallow and easily washed away with a rinse of water, it’s the better option for oral health.

 #5.
 Bread and Starches